Month: November 2017

 Volunteers (adults and children) came dressed in period appropriate garb to spend the day showing the public what it might have been like on a typical day during prairie life.
 We walked around learning about the different skills needed to survive during the 1800s.

 The boys earned two different badges at George Washington Carver National Monument!
-There was a special book and badge for completing ten Prairie Day activities.
+There was a special book and badge for completing ten Prairie Day activities…so, of course, they had to do both booklets.
+They never pass up an opportunity to earn a specialty badge.

 There were sooo many pretties out on the prairie!
 So…many!
 I only got pics of these two though.
 I didn’t really want to go traipsing through the tall prairie grass to get pics…sorry guys.
-The itchy threat of ticks and chiggers outweigh my need to show you all the pretties.
+The itchy threat of ticks and chiggers along with my fear of all the venomous danger noodles (snakes) totally outweighed my need to show you all the pretties.

 The next post is the last post for our travel hiatus.
-It wasn’t all fun and games, Guys!
-In the next post I’ll tell y’all about the many projects we got done while we were moochdocking.
+It wasn’t all fun and games, Guys and I’ll tell y’all about the many projects we got done while we were moochdocking.

 See y’all down the road!